The Validity Gap in Health AI Evaluation: A Cross-Sectional Analysis of Benchmark Composition: Introduction

-Health queries span a wide range of tasks, from diagnosis and treatment planning to fitness tracking, wellness advice, preventive care, and chronic disease management.
-Even within a single domain, structural complexity varies substantially: a concise question such as ``Do I have diabetes?'' poses a fundamentally different evaluation challenge than a detailed symptom timeline accompanied by laboratory values, imaging reports, or excerpts from medical records requesting differential diagnosis.
-Differences in information-seeking goals—symptom explanation, treatment guidance, triage disposition—further stratify model requirements.
+Health queries span a wide range of tasks---from diagnosis and treatment planning to fitness tracking, wellness advice, preventive care, and chronic disease management.
+Even within a single domain, structural complexity varies substantially: a concise question such as ``Do I have diabetes?'' poses a fundamentally different evaluation challenge than a detailed symptom timeline accompanied by laboratory values and imaging reports.
+Differences in information-seeking goals---symptom explanation, treatment guidance, triage disposition---further stratify model requirements.